rancher/api-spec/spec/README.md

 }
 ```

-## Resource Representations ##
+### Resource Representation ###
 Resources (and collections) of types that have actions defined have a <code>actions</code> attribute that details what actions are available for this particular resource, and what URL is to be accessed to perform them.
 For example if only one of "encrypt" and "decrypt" are possible for a given file, only the one currently available would appear in the resource:

 ```javascript
 {